-Wandering jew (Tradescantia zebrina) is a pretty houseplant that creeps over the edge of containers for a nice effect alone or with a mix of plants.
+Inch plant (Tradescantia zebrina) is a pretty houseplant that creeps over the edge of containers for a nice effect alone or with a mix of plants.
 You can also grow it as a groundcover outdoors in warmer climates.
-It’s an easy plant to grow and it’s tough and hard to kill.
+It’s an easy plant to grow, and it’s tough and hard to kill.
 To get more of it to fill in pots and beds, you can easily take cuttings.

-Known commonly as wandering jew or inchplants, this is a popular houseplant.
-Its popularity is not just because the plant is so tough, although that helps.
+Inch plant is famed as one of the most popular houseplants, and not just because it’s so tough… although that helps.
 Even if you don’t have a green thumb, you can still grow this plant.

-Wandering jew is also popular for its pretty colors and foliage.
-The wandering, creeping growth pattern makes it perfect for any container but especially hanging baskets.
+Inch plant is equally popular for its pretty colors and foliage.
+The wandering, creeping growth pattern makes it perfect for any container, but especially hanging baskets.
 The foliage is green to purple and can also be striped.
 The flowers are small and pretty, but it is the foliage that really makes an impact.

-Wandering jew cutting propagation is the easiest way to get new plants without buying more at the nursery.
+Inch plant cutting propagation is the easiest way to get new plants without buying more at the nursery.
 Take cuttings with a sharp, sterilized knife or shears.
-Wandering Jjw cuttings should be 3 to 4 inches (7.6 to 10 cm.) long.
+Cuttings should be 3 to 4 inches (7.6 to 10 cm.) long.

 Choose a tip that looks healthy and has new growth.
 Make the cut right below a leaf node and at a 45-degree angle.
 Take a few cuttings to make sure you get one or two that root well and that you can plant later.